-Tests run by Smart Air show a single cookout reduced formaldehyde levels 67% from 0.3 PID to 0.1 PID.
+Tests run by Smart Air show a single cookout reduced formaldehyde 67% from 0.3 PPM to 0.1 PPM.
 This is one of the most effective methods to reduce formaldehyde levels within just hours.

 How to Run a Formaldehyde Cookout: 5 Easy Steps